19h/caution.js/README.md

 There is a `caution` module, which enhances the inline API with more methods.

+This module is not essential, and it's possible to use caution.js without it - however it is required to generate new inline code and `data:` URLs.

 ### `caution.config()`

 This returns an object representing the currently-loaded set of templates, modules and hashes, e.g.: